clojure-link/link-async/README.md

 # link-async

-A universal client library designed to simplify client development.
+A universal library designed to simplify link client development.

-Previously, the write a TCP or WebSocket client, you will put logic in both main thread and link handler, which made it difficult to manage. link-async provides you a `handler-factory` that generates proper link handler by given a `IPurgatory` implementation for the style of protocol you were using.
+Previously, to write a TCP or WebSocket client, you will put logic in both main thread and link handler, which makes it difficult to manage. link-async provides you a `handler-factory` that generates proper link handler by given a `IPurgatory` implementation for the style of protocol you were using.